 At the present time, Shropshire Optometrists provide the following community services - Pre and Post Operative Cataract Referral Refinement, Glaucoma Repeat Measures, OHT Monitoring and PEARS organised in accordance with the LOCSU Pathways, plus Children's Services to a model local to Shropshire but based on the LOCSU Pathway and designed jointly by Consultants and the LOC.

 The amalgamation of areas under the NHS reorganisation of 2013 resulted in the management of Shropshire and Staffordshire by a single NHS area team.
 Shropshire and Staffordshire LOCs have drawn together to create an LOC Company - Primary Eye Care (Shropshire and Staffordshire) Ltd., which will organise, manage and oversee the community services which are supplied in addition to and separate from the traditional General Ophthalmic Services.

-The membership of the Committee currently comprises fifteen Optometrists, Dispensing Opticians and Contractors who are under contract with the CCG to provide General Ophthalmic Services in the area.
+The membership of the Committee currently comprises thirteen Optometrists, Dispensing Opticians and Contractors who are under contract with the CCG to provide General Ophthalmic Services in the area.